grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 3. Open an example trace and examine the span attributes:

-    - **HTTP spans:** Look for `http.method`, `http.route`, `http.status_code`
+    - **HTTP spans:** Look for <OtelSemconv type="span">http.request.method</OtelSemconv>, <OtelSemconv type="span">http.route</OtelSemconv>, <OtelSemconv type="span">http.response.status_code</OtelSemconv>
-    - **RPC spans:** Find `rpc.service`, `rpc.method` (gRPC calls)
+    - **RPC spans:** Find <OtelSemconv type="span">rpc.system.name</OtelSemconv>, <OtelSemconv type="span">rpc.method</OtelSemconv>
-    - **Database spans:** Check for `db.system`, `db.statement`, `db.name`
+    - **Database spans:** Check for <OtelSemconv type="span">db.system.name</OtelSemconv>, <OtelSemconv type="span">db.query.text</OtelSemconv>, <OtelSemconv type="span">db.client.connection.pool.name</OtelSemconv>

-4. Compare a couple of services -- notice how OpenTelemetry auto-instrumentation creates consistent attribute naming, irrespective of the language or framework.
+4. Compare a couple of services.
+Notice how OpenTelemetry auto-instrumentation uses consistent attribute, span and metric naming, irrespective of the language or framework.

 5. Navigate to **Drilldown -> Metrics**

 6. Answer the question: **Which services use gRPC, and which use HTTP?**
+    - Hint: OpenTelemetry conventions define some standard metric names, like <OtelSemconv type="metric">http.server.request.duration</OtelSemconv> and <OtelSemconv type="metric">rpc.server.call.duration</OtelSemconv>
-    - Hint: Try using Drilldown Metrics to find the known metrics for HTTP servers and gRPC servers, and note which label values you see.
+    - Try using Drilldown Metrics to find the known metrics for HTTP servers and RPC servers, and note which label values you see.
-        - Remember: OpenTelemetry resource attributes are **promoted** to Prometheus labels in Grafana Cloud.
+        - Remember: In Grafana Cloud, OpenTelemetry resource attributes are **promoted** to Prometheus labels.
-        - Check your work by inspecting traces from each service and look at its spans - are they decorated with `rpc.service`, `rpc.method` or `http.method`, `http.route`?
+    - Check your analysis by inspecting traces from each service and look at its spans - are they decorated with <OtelSemconv>rpc.service</OtelSemconv>, <OtelSemconv>rpc.method</OtelSemconv> or <OtelSemconv>http.method</OtelSemconv>, <OtelSemconv>http.route</OtelSemconv>?

 **Why it's important:** The semantic conventions of OpenTelemetry make your telemetry super-portable and queryable, across any service, regardless of the different languages or frameworks that your teams are using.

-**In Grafana Cloud:** OpenTelemetry can act as an automatic catalog of your production environment.
-By instrumenting your workloads with OpenTelemetry, and adopting its semantic conventions, you gain a standardized way of cataloging workloads and services.
+**In Grafana Cloud:** OpenTelemetry can act like an automatic, living catalog of your production environment.
+By instrumenting your workloads with OpenTelemetry, and adopting its semantic conventions, you gain a standardized inventory of your workloads and services.
 In Grafana Cloud, The **Entity Catalog** view is populated from your OpenTelemetry services and other sources.

 ## Step 3: Correlating signals and context propagation

-How OpenTelemetry links traces, logs and metrics together.
+See how OpenTelemetry links traces, logs and metrics together.

 ### View context propagation across a request flow